Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Necrotising Skin Infections.md

 	- Cervicofacial necrotising fasciitis can follow mandibular fracture or dental infection
 	- Direct contact with a person who is carrying the bacteria or the bacteria is already present elsewhere on the person
 	- In children, type II necrotising fasciitis may complicate chickenpox
+		- _S. pyogenes_ necrotising fasciitis typically involves the limb and is associated with nonpenetrating trauma or any injury that breaks the skin
 - Risk factors:
 	- NSAIDs
 	- Advanced age